Poop to Power: Turning Wastewater into Clean Energy

 Project Progress

-Before 2017 – Environmental Services captures 77 percent of biogas from its anaerobic digesters.
-We turn the waste methane into electricity and heat for use at the City’s wastewater treatment plant in North Portland and sell a portion to a nearby roofing company for its manufacturing process.
-The rest is flared, meaning released to the environment as carbon dioxide.
+Before 2017 – Environmental Services had been capturing 77 percent of biogas from its anaerobic digesters.
+We turned the biogas into electricity and heat for use at the City’s wastewater treatment plant in North Portland and sold a portion to a nearby roofing company for its manufacturing process.
+The rest was flared, or released to the environment as carbon dioxide.

-2017 – City Council authorized Environmental Services to build the infrastructure to capture and clean almost 100 percent of the plant’s biogas, and to enter into a partnership with NW Natural to distribute the resulting renewable natural gas (RNG).
+2017 – City Council authorized Environmental Services to build the infrastructure to capture and clean almost 100 percent of the plant’s biogas, and to enter into a partnership with NW Natural to distribute the resulting methane, or renewable natural gas (RNG).
 Funneling the RNG into NW Natural’s pipeline allows a wider distribution.
-To maximize the environmental, community, and revenue benefits, the RNG will be marketed as truck fuel to displace dirty diesel.
-Some of the RNG also will power City trucks.
+To maximize the environmental, community, and revenue benefits, the RNG is planned to be sold as truck fuel to displace dirty diesel.
+Some of the renewable gas also is planned to power City trucks.

-2018 – Environmental Services opened a natural gas fueling station at the plant to fuel City trucks.
-It supplies conventional natural gas now but will switch to renewable natural gas once RNG production begins.
-The fueling station is delivering immediate clean air benefits by displacing dirty diesel.
-Climate benefits will be realized when the switch is made to RNG.
+2018 – Environmental Services opened a natural gas fueling station at the plant to supply some City trucks.
+The fueling station began delivering immediate clean air benefits by displacing dirty diesel.
+Climate benefits will be realized when the switch is made to renewable natural gas.

 What is Biogas?